By Wayne Veysey | Chief Correspondent

-Arsenal have made Marouane Fellaini a contract offer as they set their sights on sealing a deal for the Everton midfielder.
+Arsenal have made Marouane Fellaini a contract offer as they set their sights on sealing a deal for the Everton midfielder, Goal can reveal.

 |FELLAINI'S 2012-13 SEASON